 In the era of Industry 4.0, Facebook marketing is becoming common to most businesses in the world.
 Whereas Facebook is the largest social media on Earth with over 2271 million active users, it’s a good place to promote your products and boost your sales.
-However, with recent change from Facebook algorithm, it has reduced the amount of content from businesses on the user’s news feed.
+However, with recent change from the Facebook algorithm, it has reduced the amount of content from businesses on the user’s news feed.
 To overcome this, we present you 11 must-do Facebook marketing tips for ecommerce to boost your sales.

 1. Create original, creative and funny content